-The province’s history is just over a century old, but the First Nations heritage dates to prehistoric time.
-Métis Crossing, northeast of Edmonton, offers a taste of the musical culture created by the melding of First Nations people with European settlers in the 19th century.
+The province’s history is just over a century old, but the First Nations heritage dates to prehistoric times.
+Métis Crossing, northeast of Edmonton, offers a taste of the musical culture created by the melding of First Nations Peoples with European settlers in the 19th century.
 Fort Edmonton tells of the city’s Gold Rush era, when these same voyageurs paved the way for the fur trade.
-Calgary’s Heritage Park Historical Village overlooks the calm waters of the Glenmore Reservoir—which has dragon boat racing and other water sports.
-History is also chronicled at Head-Smashed-In Buffalo Jump, one of five UNESCO sites in Alberta, or the modern Blackfoot Crossing east of Calgary where Treaty 7 was signed with the federal government in 1877.
-Explore transportation history at the Remington Carriage Museum at Cardston, a town that was settled by Mormons—admire the sprawling white marble temple (no public access).
-Or savour the solitude of the Nikka Yuko Japanese Gardens, a lush Lethbridge horticultural tribute to the city’s Japanese citizens.
+Calgary’s Heritage Park Historical Village overlooks the calm waters of the Glenmore Reservoir—where dragon boat racing and other water sports are held.
+History is also chronicled at Head-Smashed-In Buffalo Jump, one of the UNESCO sites in Alberta, or Blackfoot Crossing—a modern interpretive centre built into the Bow River bluffs east of Calgary.

 MUST SEE, MUST DO

 Pilot to Bombardier!
 Hop aboard an open-air biplane at Reynolds-Alberta Museum for a bird’s-eye view of the prairies around Camrose and Wetaskiwin.
 You can also tour the museum’s many heritage transportation vehicles such as cars, industrial machines and airplanes (www.reynoldsmuseum.ca).